-2.12.2 Water demands, risk and management - why the West Thames is of interest

-The West Thames is a highly pressured environment - 15 million people and a substantial part of the UK's economy relies directly on its water supply (EA, 2015).
-There are more than 2,000 licensed abstraction points in the chalk aquifers and superficial alluvium and river terrace gravel deposits.
-90% of abstractions are for public water supply, the remaining provides water for agriculture, aquaculture and industry (Thames Water, 2010).
-There are 12,000 registered waste-water discharge points; pollution from sewage treatment works, transport and urban areas affects more than 45% of rivers, water bodies and aquifers, largely towards London.
+2.1.2 Water demands, risk and management - why the West Thames is of interest points; pollution from sewage treatment works, transport and urban areas affects more than 45% of rivers, water bodies and aquifers, largely towards London.
 Diffuse pollution and sedimentation from agricultural and forestry practice is the main contributor to poor water quality in the upper catchments, especially during times of high rainfall (EA, 2015).